alephnode/alephnode/src/pages/02-record-graphql.md

 ```

-To get some housekeeping out of the way, I'll create some config files for the project -- `package.json` and a `netlify.toml` file for configuring the app for Netlify's service.
+The first bit of files to build are `package.json` and `netlify.toml`.

 package.json: